wasmerio/wasmer-js/packages/wasm-transformer/README.md

 `lowerI64Imports(wasmBinaryWithI64Imports: Uint8Array): Uint8Array`

 Inserts trampoline functions for imports that have i64 params or returns.
 This is useful for running Wasm modules in browsers that [do not support JavaScript BigInt -> Wasm i64 integration](https://github.com/WebAssembly/proposals/issues/7).
 Especially in the case for [i64 WASI Imports](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-api.md#clock_time_get).
+Returns the lowered wasm binary as a Uint8Array.

 ## Contributing